odinuv/web/en/apv/slides/database-systems/slides.md

     - relational implementation of database structure;
     - data results in form of objects;
     - supports class hierarchy, inheritance and encapsulation;
-    - supposedly faster then converting from RDBS;
+    - supposedly faster than converting from RDBS;
     - supports multi-valued attributes.
 - Instead of records, objects are returned.
 - Pure object databases do also exist.